Block on Trump's Asylum Ban Upheld by Supreme Court

 Are They Free?

-- Their catalog covers a variety of practice areas (you might learn something useful!) but the free offering is limited to three hours.
-(Full access is $99.)
+LexVid also offers 1 hour of free CLE, which you recieve when you sign up.
+Their catalog covers a variety of practice areas (you might learn something useful!) but the free offering is limited to one hour.
+(Packages are available for a range of prices.)

 That's it.
 Every other search result that I ran across was either dead, spammy, or dead.
 If you have any suggestions for freebies, tweet us @FindLawLP.